jfree/jfreechart/README.md

 - data interfaces and classes moved to the JCommon class library;
 - new properties to control spacing on bar charts;
 - new auto-tick mechanism;
-- 'JFreeChartPanel' now incorporates buffering, and popup menu;
+- `JFreeChartPanel` now incorporates buffering, and popup menu;
 - Javadocs revised;
-- Fixed numerous bugs from version 0.5.6;
+- fixed numerous bugs from version 0.5.6;
-- Demo application updated.
+- demo application updated.

 CONTRIBUTORS